ESG investing: finding your motivation

 The MSCI ACWI ESG Leaders Index targets companies that have the highest ESG rated performance in each sector of its standard counterpart.
 The result is an index with a smaller number of underlying companies (1,170 versus 2,982), and a relative outperformance of 7.9% over 156 months.

-#2: Incorporating Personal Values
+#2: Incorporating personal values

 ESG investing is also a powerful tool for investors who wish to align their financial decisions with their personal values.
 This can be achieved through the use of negative screens, which identify and exclude companies that have exposure to specific ESG issues.